-Only the decrepit ‘Victory Motel’, the unofficial ‘enhanced interrogation’ base of corrupt police Captain Dudley Smith (James Cromwell) and site of the final shoot-out, is a purpose-built set, constructed among the ‘nodding donkey’ oil wells of Baldwin Hills near Culver City.
+Only the decrepit ‘Victory Motel’, the unofficial ‘enhanced interrogation’ base of corrupt police Captain Dudley Smith (James Cromwell) and site of the final shoot-out, is a purpose-built set, constructed in Baldwin Hills near Culver City, among the area's characteristic ‘nodding donkey’ oil wells.

-Discovered in 1924 beneath South Los Angeles, the Inglewood Oil Field is the 18th-largest oil field in California and the second-most productive in the Los Angeles Basin.
+Beneath the Hills lies the Inglewood Oil Field, discovered in 1924 beneath South Los Angeles, and the 18th-largest oil field in California.
 There are other oilfields in the city (including one beneath Beverly Hills) but these wells are often well hidden or disguised.
 Only around Baldwin Hills can you see acres of what are correctly called pumpjacks, looking like pterodactyls gently feeding their young, bringing up the fuel to keep LA’s relentless traffic moving.

 Apart from the dozens of locations, there’s plenty of plot and numerous characters, centred around three very different LAPD officers: short-tempered, bull-headed Bud White (Russell Crowe) who displays a righteous fury when it comes to battered women; straight-as-a-die rookie Ed Exley (Guy Pearce), trying to live up to the awesome reputation of his not-so-straight detective father; and fame-hungry Jack Vincennes (Kevin Spacey) – dubiously claiming to be the guy who arrested Robert Mitchum – coasting along on the glamour of being advisor to TV series Badge Of Honor.

-The TV show is obviously based on Dragnet and similarly uses Los Angeles City Hall, as seen on the LAPD badge, as its logo.
-The familiar pyramid-topped highrise, out of which the film’s cops operate, can be seen at 200 North Spring Street, Downtown.
-There’s a free Observation Deck on the 27th Floor (you’ll need picture ID).
+This fictitious TV show is obviously based on Dragnet and similarly uses Los Angeles City Hall, as seen on the LAPD badge, as its logo.
+The familiar pyramid-topped highrise, out of which the film’s cops appear to operate, can be seen at 200 North Spring Street, Downtown.
+If you've picture ID, you can take a trip up the the Observation Deck on the 27th Floor to get a panoramic view over the city.

-In fact, the movie’s cop station interior is a mix of three separate locations.
+The film doesn't use the interior of City Hall for the police HQ (though its Council Chamber is seen later in the film).
+In fact, the movie’s cop station is a mix of three separate locations.

-The massive brick building has stood empty since 1989 when the former owners moved out, but is now being redeveloped as luxury apartments.
-The mosaic-tiled hallways, glass doors and transoms have featured in countless movies including David Fincher’s Se7en, John Woo’s Face/Off, Sam Raimi’s Spider-Man and Steven Soderbergh’s Traffic.
+The massive brick building has stood empty since 1989 when the former owners moved out, but is now being redeveloped as PE Lofts – luxury apartments, of course.
+The mosaic-tiled hallways, glass doors and transoms have featured in many films including David Fincher’s Se7en, John Woo’s Face/Off, Sam Raimi’s Spider-Man and Steven Soderbergh’s Traffic.

-The cop station’s lobby and front desk are those of the Old Venice Police Station Division 14, 685 Venice Boulevard, famous for supplying the exterior of ‘Anderson Police Precinct’ for John Carpenter’s 1976 Assault On Precinct 13.
-According to the ever-excellent LA-based site iamnotastalker.com, the disused police station – now housing SPARC, the Social and Public Art Resource Center, devoted to Los Angeles’s excellent tradition of multi-ethnic murals – has a long history as a movie location.
+The cop station’s lobby and front desk are those of the Old Venice Police Station Division 14, 685 Venice Boulevard.
+Now housing SPARC, the Social and Public Art Resource Center, devoted to Los Angeles’s excellent tradition of multi-ethnic murals, the building was previously famous for supplying the exterior of ‘Anderson Police Precinct’ for John Carpenter’s 1976 Assault On Precinct 13.
+According to the ever-excellent LA-based site iamnotastalker.com, the disused police station has a long history as a movie location.

 The scene-setting is narrated by Sid Hudgens (Danny DeVito), editor and seemingly sole reporter for gossip rag Hush Hush – “Off the record, on the QT and very Hush Hush!”.